 In summary, when making RI commitments you just need to be beyond the break-even point to save money.
 While 12 and 36 month commitments may sound long, 8.5 and 18 months (or whatever the break-even point is for the exact RI you are considering) are more palatable.
 And while having a match for a longer duration generates more savings, any savings is good savings!

 At ProsperOps, our RI management algorithms maximize for your savings.
-To learn more about how ProsperOps can autonomously manage your RI portfolio, please check out our site.
+To learn more about how ProsperOps can autonomously manage your RI portfolio, request a free Savings Analysis.
 If you have any questions, you can reach out to us there or email us at email@example.com.